-Red Stix Asian Street Food has been announced to be added to the Mustang Station restaurant and retail park set to open at the end of the year.
+Red Stix Asian Street Food has been announced to be added to the Mustang Station restaurant and retail park set to open at the end of 2019.
 The Vietnamese fusion-concept eatery closed down at Legacy Hall in Plano and shared plans to open two new locations.
 The Red Stix near Southern Methodist University opened this summer and the Farmers Branch space is currently in development.
 Foodies will discover that the new 1,550 sq. ft. restaurant at Mustang Station is expected to comfortably seat about 80 guests inside and on the spacious patio.

 Both new locations feature interior styling from design partner Ink and Oro, that advertises, “a design vision that pairs comfort with luxury, spontaneity with sophistication and blends local culture with global inspiration.”
 Laotian Chef Uno Immanivong explained that comfort and homey-ness were her main objectives for the atmosphere of her new locations.

 The branding concept of the logo was developed through the crowd-sourcing platform 99Designs.
 The yakitori “red sticks” represent a traditional Japanese method of grilling meats on sticks.
 The contest generated 97 entries from 16 designers, but only one winner was selected with the final concept.

 The brand and overall vibe of the eatery has been further curated by Chef Immanivong, who uses the Red Stix Instagram account to feed followers mouth-watering images as a preview of the menu.